PioneerAIAcademy/prompt-optimizer/README.md

 **Q: Can I use this for classification tasks?**

 A: Yes.
 Set up your scoring to compare the extracted classification against expected labels.

+**Q: Should I optimize the system prompt or user prompt?**

+A: It depends on your use case:
+- **Optimize System Prompt** (default): Best for improving instructions, rubrics, and behavioral guidelines.
+The system prompt is static (no placeholders).
+- **Optimize User Prompt Template**: Best when you want to improve how data is presented to the LLM.
+The user prompt template contains `{column}` placeholders that get filled with dataset values.

+Only the user prompt supports placeholders - the system prompt is passed unchanged for every row.